osko3/iit-linux-search/text_processing_with_linux_commands.md

 ![task 9](task9n.png)

 **Explanation**
+- grep 'task-' selects only lines that contain a task identifier.
+- cut -d ' ' -f 4,5 extracts the fields where the task values appear.
+- tr ' ' '\n' places each token on a separate line so tasks can be isolated.
+- grep 'task-' filters out only the tokens that contain task information.
-- cut extracts the field that contains task=....
+- cut -d '-' -f 2 extracts the task name after the task- prefix.
-- The second cut removes the task= part.
 - sort arranges all task names.
 - uniq -c counts how many times each task appears.
-- sort -nr sorts the results from the most common task to the least.
+- sort -nr orders tasks from most to least common.
 - head -1 shows the most frequent task.